Module 5: Major Prophets

 • Explain the main message(s), organization, theme(s), and/or character(s) of the Major Prophetic Books.

-• Demonstrate an understanding of the character of God as revealed through His revelation in the praise and wisdom literature of the Major Prophetic Books.
+• Demonstrate an understanding of the character of God as revealed through His revelation in the prophetic literature of the Major Prophetic Books.

 • Consider how God’s revelation through the Major Prophetic Books applies in the student’s life and ministry.